Plus500 – Minimum Deposit for trading Contracts for Difference

 How do I deposit with Plus 500?

-Plus 500 accepts Bank transfer, Credit/Debit Card, and Electronic wallets (Paypal and Skrill).
+Plus 500 accepts Bank transfer, Credit/Debit Card, and Electronic wallets (Paypal).
 As mentioned earlier, Plus 500 does not charge a fee for a deposit.
 Bank transfers can take two to three days, whereas Credit/Debit card and electronic wallets are normally instant.

 Looking at the Plus500 interface for depositing funds, it’s nice and easy for credit/debit card and paypal.
-Bank Transfer is a little harder depending on where you reside, but again relatively easy.
+Bank Transfer is a little harder depending on where you reside, but should not be too difficult to navigate.

 Does Plus500 accept cryptocurrency for deposits?